yoyomoon/LSTM_WORK/README.md

 # LSTM_WORK
-an basic LSTM work based on TF
+An basic LSTM work based on TF
+The dataset is based on HAR dataset : https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones